dragomit/hsm/README.md

 States may form an arbitrarily deep hierarchy, with children states nested within the parent states.
-If state machine's initial state is a composite state, then exactly one of its sub-states must be marked as initial.
+If state machine's initial state is a composite state, then exactly one of its substates must be marked as initial.
 This rule continues recursively, ensuring that once fully initialized, state machine will land in a _leaf state_.

-Similarly, any composite state that's the target of a state transition must have exactly one of its sub-states marked as initial.
+Similarly, any composite state that's the target of a state transition must have exactly one of its substates marked as initial.

 Once initialized,
 and after any event is delivered to the state machine and processed to completion,